Do Leptin Supplements Work? Which Ones to Use and Which to Avoid

 Insulin is the hormone sends signals to your body to grow your fat cells.

-Insulin resistance is the hormone imbalance that occurs when insulin levels remain chronically elevated which leads to a resistance at the cellular level which in turn makes insulin levels increase.
+Insulin resistance is the hormone imbalance that occurs when insulin levels remain chronically elevated which leads to resistance at the cellular level which in turn makes insulin levels increase.

 These supplements are designed to reduce insulin levels and/or sensitize your body to insulin.